 Benjamin Wilfond, MD

-Dr. Wilfond has been at Seattle Children's Research Institute since 2006.
-He founded and is former division chief of Bioethics and Palliative Care and former director of the Treuman Katz Center for Pediatric Bioethics and Palliative Care, the first such programs in the U.S. In 1998, founded the National Human Genome Research Institute Intramural Bioethics Core and its IRB.
+He founded and is former division chief of Bioethics and Palliative Care and former director of the Treuman Katz Center for Pediatric Bioethics and Palliative Care Seattle Children’s Research Institute, the first such programs in the U.S. established in 2006.
+In 1998, founded the National Human Genome Research Institute Intramural Bioethics Core and its IRB.
 In 2014, he founded the Clinical Research Ethics Consultation Collaborative, a national network to advance research bioethics consultation practice.
+In 2023, he founded the Trisomy 13 and 18 Collaborative, a national imitative to support research and education to improve the experiences of families as they navigate health care systems.

-Dr. Wilfond is the director of the Trisomy 13 and 18 Collaborative.
-He is a co-editor of Challenging Cases in Clinical Research Ethics, Taylor and Francis (2024).
+Dr. Wilfond is a co-editor of Challenging Cases in Clinical Research Ethics, Taylor and Francis (2024).
 He is fellow of the Hastings Center and a member of the editorial boards of the Hastings Center Report and Ethics and Human Research.
 He is a past president of the Association of Bioethics Program Directors and has served on the American Academy of Pediatrics Committee on Bioethics, American Society of Human Genetics Social Issues Committee, American Thoracic Society Bioethics Taskforce, Canadian Institutes of Health Research Standing Committee on Ethics, and the FDA Pediatrics Advisory Committee.

 Dr. Wilfond attended Muhlenberg College, Rutgers New Jersey Medical School, and completed his postgraduate training at the University of Wisconsin.
 He has held faculty appointments at the University of Arizona, National Institutes of Health, and Johns Hopkins University.